madvlad/MicrogameDevKit/README.md

 Don't worry about what this means.

+# The Idea
+- All templates provide basic gameplay logic to hack with
+- All templates derive from the TimerTemplate to provide easy communication to game overall
+- Template demonstrate different ways one might utilize the touchscreen to make a game
+- Everything is royalty free or original

 # To make
 - Basic poke game (like a balloon poping game)
 - Basic swipe game (Cutting a vegetable)